Lê Hiền Minh

 Lê Hiền Minh (born 1979) is a Vietnamese artist known for employing a Vietnamese traditional handmade paper called Dó to construct large-scale installations.
-Her work acts as a bridge between contemporary and traditional Vietnamese art and also between modern and historical Vietnamese culture.
-She currently lives and works in Ho Chi Minh City.
+Growing up in war-torn Vietnam during the political and economic shifts of the 1980s and 1990s has had a lasting impact on Minh's artistic vision.
+Drawing on these formative experiences, her work explores the relationship between reality and possibility, with a focus on the female experience as a central subject.
+Her practice incorporates socio-historical and cultural narratives, drawing on mystical, spiritual, metaphysical, and surrealist elements.
+Through this approach, her work addresses the interplay between tangible and intangible forces, as well as the visible and invisible systems that influence contemporary life.

 She has participated in numerous solo and group exhibitions in Vietnam and abroad, including Vietnam National Museum of Fine Arts in Hanoi, Vietnam, Ho Chi Minh Museum of Fine Arts in Ho Chi Minh city, Vietnam, Fukuoka Asian Art Museum in Fukuoka, Japan, Incheon Women Artist Biennale in Incheon, South Korea, Spinnerei in Leipzig, Germany, Sculpture Expanded by the Association of Finnish Sculptors in Helsinki, Finland, Wedeman Gallery in Massachusetts, USA.
 She has also lectured at multiple public institutions, including San Jose Museum of Art in San Jose, USA and Fukuoka Asian Art Museum in Fukuoka, Japan.

 Early life and education

 Lê Hiền Minh was born in Hanoi, North Vietnam in 1979.
 In 1998, she studied traditional lacquer at Ho Chi Minh City University of Fine Arts.
 Upon graduating, she moved to America to attend the Art Academy of Cincinnati and graduated with a Bachelor of Fine Arts in 2004.
+In 2022, Minh received a Graduate Scholarship from the Asian Cultural Council and a University Fellowship from the Graduate College at the University of Illinois Chicago.
+She moved to Chicago from Vietnam the same year, and in 2024, she earned a Master of Fine Arts degree from the College of Architecture, Design, and the Arts at the University of Illinois Chicago.